Summer Housing and Student Life Programs

 Staff, Supervision, and Security

 Three senior members of SAB’s Student Life staff live in the residence hall year round and provide professional supervision of our residential community.
-(They are SAB’s Associate Director of Student Life for Residential and Transitional Programming, the Assistant Director of Student Life for Academic and Cultural Programs, and the Dean of Students.)
+(They are SAB’s Assistant Director of Student Life for Residential and Transitional Programming, the Assistant Director of Student Life for Academic and Cultural Programs, and Senior Manager of Student Life for Community and Programming Development.)
 These leaders are supported by a team of three live-in Resident Directors and seven live-in Summer Course Assistants.

 SAB’s residence hall is supervised 24/7 by our adult staff, with these live-in personnel continually visible in our community both during and beyond their work shifts.
 While our Summer Course Assistants live in single rooms within student suites, other staff apartments are spread throughout the residence hall, with at least one staff member living on each floor.
 The visibility of our staff, their integration into our community and their purposeful engagement with our students are qualities that add depth and continuity to our students’ Summer Course experience.